fuhengwu2021/distributedai/chapter5-beyond-state-sharding-with-deepspeed-and-megatron/main.md

 Megatron-LM addresses this class of problems by introducing tensor parallelism and pipeline parallelism, which shard the computation of individual layers and the model depth itself across multiple GPUs.
 Rather than focusing on reducing memory redundancy, Megatron directly partitions large matrix multiplications and attention operations, enabling training of models whose per-layer computation would otherwise exceed single-GPU limits.
 This approach is particularly critical for very large Transformer-based language models.

-This chapter therefore covers two complementary families of techniques.
-We first examine the evolution of DeepSpeed ZeRO from ZeRO-1 through ZeRO-3, along with advanced variants such as ZeRO-Infinity and ZeRO++.
-We then introduce Megatron's computation parallelism strategies, including tensor and pipeline parallelism, and discuss how these approaches are often combined with ZeRO or FSDP-style state sharding in practice.
-Finally, we provide practical guidance on when to choose FSDP2 alone, when DeepSpeed is the right tool, and when Megatron-style parallelism becomes unavoidable.
+This chapter covers two complementary families of techniques that address different bottlenecks.
+We first examine when state sharding alone is insufficient, then introduce DeepSpeed ZeRO as a memory extension toolbox for edge cases.
+The core of this chapter focuses on Megatron's computation parallelism strategies—tensor parallelism, pipeline parallelism, and sequence parallelism—which address a fundamentally different problem: sharding computation itself when individual layers exceed single-GPU limits.
+We then explore how these techniques are combined in practice through hybrid parallelism, which is the dominant pattern for training very large models.
+Finally, we provide practical guidance on choosing the right combination of techniques.

+**Practical guidance**: Most new large-model training projects should start with FSDP2 and add Megatron-style computation parallelism only when per-layer computation becomes the bottleneck.
+DeepSpeed remains relevant primarily for offloading and extreme-scale edge cases.
+The mainstream pattern is FSDP2 + Megatron Tensor Parallelism.

 ## Understanding the Memory Problem